pbiggar/phc/doc/manual/treetutorial1.rst

-In <xref linkend="gettingstarted">, we explained that |phc| represents PHP scripts internally as an abstract syntax tree, and that the structure of this tree is determined by the <xref linkend="grammar" endterm="grammar.title">.
+In <xref linkend="gettingstarted">, we explained that |phc| represents PHP scripts internally as an abstract syntax tree, and that the structure of this tree is determined by the <xref linkend="grammar">.
 We then showed how to make use of this tree to count the number of statements.
 However, the plugin we wrote only counted the "top-level" statements.
 Statements nested inside other statements (for example, statements inside the